-This 2-minute recipe has one step and two ingredients.
-It doesn’t get simpler.
 This aftershave recipe works for both men and women.
 It will soothe razor burn and cuts, prevent infection of cuts, breakouts and reduce skin irritation.
-The best part (besides being totally organic)?
-It doesn’t sting!
+The best part (besides being totally natural)?
+It doesn’t sting like alcohol!

 Lasted me about: 3 months using a teaspoon on my legs and a pea-sized amount on my underarms once a week (+/- 15 leg and underarm shaves).

-- Aloe vera gel is considered pricey for some.
+- Aloe vera gel is a bit pricey to buy.

 - Perhaps not for those who dislike the scent of lavender.
 You can substitute with other oils, but I do insist that lavender works best.

 - Lavender essential oil: soothes burns and itchiness, relieves pain, reduces redness and inflammation, natural disinfectant, treats acne and skin blemishes and is suitable for all skin types.
-(Buy from Faithful to Nature or Dischem)
+(Buy here)

 Need help finding these, or other ingredients?
 My shopping guide may help you.

 Recommended Retail Options

 If you don’t want to make it yourself, then these are some natural aloe vera based products which I have personally used and approved as a good alternative: